-Camtasia studio has been a boon for instructional designers with video and suitable screenshots .
-It is in all sense the best screen capturing software out there on the market.
-The fact that is available for both Mac and Windows along with its ton of unique features, it is definitely a viable option for those who make good deal of instructional matter and video guides for their YouTube channel.
+The fact that it is available for both Mac and Windows along with its ton of unique features, it is a viable option for those who make a good deal of instructional matter and video guides for their YouTube channel.

 CamStudio is an open-source alternative to Camtasia Studio.
 It has been updated very recently, which removes the bugs in its previous versions.
 CamStudio is great to record on-screen and audio activity on your computer and create AVI video files.

-CamStudio can also convert it into Streaming video files for online streaming of the same.
-Although it lacks a few features from Camtasia, this definitely is a must for occasional instructional video producer, based on a Windows system.
+CamStudio can also convert it into streaming video files for online streaming of the same.
+Although it lacks a few features from Camtasia, this definitely is a must for occasional instructional video producers, based on a Windows system.

-EzVid is another great Camtasia alternative for the Windows user.
+EzVid is another excellent Camtasia alternative for Windows users.
 Ezvid’s latest version includes screen recording, which can capture ongoing activity on your screen.
-This software does not support Video editing, like in Camtasia Studio.
+This software does not support video editing, like in Camtasia Studio.

-EzVid captures videos in clips and adds to the timeline and you can edit it from their, no need for other video editing softwares.
+EzVid captures videos in clips and adds them to the timeline and you can edit it from there, with no need for other video editing software.
 Ezvid also supports uploading your captured screencasts to YouTube.
 It supports a wide range of video formats for user convenience.

-Its only limit is a no-longer-than 10 minute video.
+Its only limitation is you can’t do videos longer than 10 minutes.
 For longer videos, you would have to upgrade to the Expression Encoder Pro version.

-Jing is one of the great free tool by the same developer – TechSmith for both Windows and the Mac systems.
-However, its only drawback is that it allows users to only record screens up to 5 minutes.
+Jing is one of the great free tools by the same developer – TechSmith – for both Windows and Mac systems.
+However, its only drawback is that it allows users to only record screens for up to 5 minutes.
 For recording beyond 5 minutes using this software, you may have to upgrade to the pro version.

-Jing is a great tool for recording demos, presentation and how-to tutorials.
-It can capture audio the same time it records your screen and you can also customize the area it captures.
+Jing is a great tool for recording demos, presentations, and how-to tutorials.
+It can capture audio at the same time it records your screen and you can also customize the area it captures.

-Its drawback is that could only record videos upto 15 minutes, for longer videos than that, you would have to upgrade to their pro version.
+Screencast-O-Matic’s drawback is it can only record videos for up to 15 minutes.
+For videos longer than 15 minutes, you will need to upgrade to their pro version.

-So, what do you think about Camtasia’s $249 software and its Free alternatives?
-Which software works the best for your screencasts?
+Which software works the best for your screencasts as a Camtasia alternative?
 Shout out your thoughts and comments below.